Canspell National Spelling Bee

-The Canwest Canspell National Spelling Bee, later called the Postmedia Canspell National Spelling Bee, was a spelling bee held annually in Canada from 2005–2012.
+The Canwest Canspell National Spelling Bee, later called the Postmedia Canspell National Spelling Bee, was a spelling bee held annually in Canada from 2005 to 2012.
 The bee was affiliated with the United States-based Scripps National Spelling Bee and used similar rules and word lists, adapted to suit Canadian usage and spelling.
-It was organized by Canwest Global Communications, parent company of 9 of the regional sponsors, from 2005–2010 and by the Postmedia Network from 2010–2012 after Canwest's bankruptcy.
+It was organized by Canwest Global Communications, parent company of nine of the regional sponsors, from 2005 to 2010 and by the Postmedia Network from 2010 to 2012 after Canwest's bankruptcy.
 The spelling bee ended in 2012.

 Competition

 As of 2011, regional finals are held in 21 Canadian cities from Victoria to St. John's.

 The winner in each of the regional finals participated in the national final in Ottawa each April from 2005 to 2010.
-From 2005 to 2009, the regional winners also qualified for the Scripps National Spelling Bee in Washington D.C. whether they won the nationals or not.
+From 2005 to 2009, the regional winners also qualified for the Scripps National Spelling Bee in Washington, D.C., whether they won the nationals or not.
 In 2010, because of the economic downturn and Canwest's bankruptcy, only the winner of the nationals participated in the SNSB.
-From 2011 onwards, the top 3 spellers, including the national champion, will compete in the SNSB.
+From 2011 onwards, the top three spellers, including the national champion, will compete in the SNSB.

-The name of the competition was changed subtly in 2009 from "CanWest CanSpell" to "Canwest Canspell", in line with Canwest's elimination of CamelCase spelling from its corporate brand.
+The name of the competition was changed subtly in 2009 from "CanWest CanSpell" to "Canwest Canspell", in line with Canwest's elimination of camel case spelling from its corporate brand.

 In late 2010, the competition was renamed the Postmedia Canspell Spelling Bee as a result of Canwest's bankruptcy in October 2009, where Canwest's assets were sold to Shaw Communications and the Postmedia Network.